JAlcocerT/JAlcocerT/content/blog/networking_wifi_ethernet_bridge.md

 url: 'raspberry-pi-networking'
 ---

+**Tl;DR**

 *Raspberry Pi - Wifi2Ethernet Bridge (With Wireguard) and more*
 <!-- <https://www.youtube.com/watch?v=qhe6KUw3D78> -->

+**Intro**

+Some time ago I placed [a guide](https://jalcocert.github.io/RPi/posts/rpi-wifi-ethernet-bridge/) *improved with LLMs* on how to do Wifi2Ethernet Bridge via a RPi.

+Now, I want to bring here how to to wifi2ethernet bridge passing the wireguard VPN network from the Pi to the connected device.

 ## Raspberry Pi: Wifi Bridge